Operation Rah-e-Nijat: Ground offensive

 The Pakistan Air Force's SSW 4th SOS Squadron used attack helicopters and fighter jets to force the Taliban into the mountains when they put up resistance.
 Up to 100,000 civilians have left the conflict area.
 On October 20 it was reported that, three weeks prior, the Pakistani government had cut deals with the anti-American militants led by former Taliban commanders Maulvi Nazir and Hafiz Gul Bahadur.
 This deal was expected to help the operation succeed, and was not opposed by U.S. officials.
 The US killed 27 people in a drone strike in Bajaur on October 24.

 PAF F-16s were also committed to the fighting.

 On October 24, Pakistani officials announced that Airborne troops, backed up by artillery, helicopters and fighter jets, had gained control of the town of Kotkai, a key breakthrough in the offensive.
 Kotkai was home to the Taliban leader, Hakimullah Mehsud and it had experienced fierce fighting between both sides since the ground offensive started.
 Earlier that week, Pakistani forces took control of the town briefly, but the Taliban regained it.

 On October 29, news agencies were told that the Pakistan army had surrounded the town of Kaniguram, a stronghold of Uzbek fighters.
 The army reported that, since the operation began on October 17, 264 Taliban militants had been killed and 33 Pakistani soldiers had been killed in action.
 On November 2, the Pakistani Army took control of Kaniguram, a key Taliban regional stronghold and a stronghold of Uzbek militants, led by the hardline Islamic Movement of Uzbekistan.
 By November 17, the Pakistani Army took control of most of the towns in South Waziristan such as Sararogha.

 Airborne paratroopers were parachuted from C-130s during the conflict.

 By December 12, the operation was over and the Army retook the whole of South Waziristan.
 However, none of the top Taliban leaders were killed or captured in the operation.
 The government's next aim was the Orakzai region where most of the Taliban forces retreated.

 594 Taliban militants and 80 Pakistani soldiers were killed during the ground offensive.
 Another 243 soldiers were wounded and 83 militants were captured.

 In clashes in Makeen on July 10, 2010, twenty-five Taliban and three Pakistani soldiers were killed.

 Refugees

 According to the official Inter-Services Public Relations (ISPR) press release, dated October 20, 2009, 11,080 families (80,000 individuals) were registered to be internally displaced from South Waziristan to Internally Displaced Persons (IDP) camps in Tank District and Dera Ismail Khan District before the start of the operation on October 17, while a total of 4,477 families (41,289 individuals) were registered after the military onslaught.
+Repatriation of IDPs to South Waziristan began in 2012, following protests by IDPs in Islamabad.